mrmorris/ryans-farm-2024/terms-and-conditions.md

 * No guns
 * No humans
-* Party all the time
+* Party most of the time

 Since 2024